 Step 5.
 Change the Value data of BounceTime to 35 and then click the OK.

 Restart the computer to make the changes take effect.
 Then test if your keyboard can work properly on your Windows 10.

 That's it.
-If you still fail to solve the "keyboard typing multiple letters" problem on your Windows 10 computer, please leave a comment below or click the LEFT MENU on this page for more technical support.
+If you still fail to solve the "keyboard typing multiple letters" problem on your Windows 10 computer, please leave a comment below.
 If you have any other Windows 10-related issues, see Windows 10 section on this site.